Yggdrasil: Etymology

 The generally accepted meaning of Old Norse Yggdrasill is "Odin's horse", meaning "gallows".
 This interpretation comes about because drasill means "horse" and Ygg(r) is one of Odin's many names.
 The Poetic Edda poem Hávamál describes how Odin sacrificed himself by hanging from a tree, making this tree Odin's gallows.
 This tree may have been Yggdrasil.
 "The horse of the hanged" is a kenning for gallows and therefore Odin's gallows may have developed into the expression "Odin's horse", which then became the name of the tree.

 Nevertheless, scholarly opinions regarding the precise meaning of the name Yggdrasill vary, particularly on the issue of whether Yggdrasill is the name of the tree itself or if only the full term askr Yggdrasil (where Old Norse askr means "ash tree") refers specifically to the tree.
 According to this interpretation, askr Yggdrasils would mean the world tree upon which "the horse [Odin's horse] of the highest god [Odin] is bound".
 Both of these etymologies rely on a presumed but unattested *Yggsdrasill.

 A third interpretation, presented by F. Detter, is that the name Yggdrasill refers to the word yggr ("terror"), yet not in reference to the Odinic name, and so Yggdrasill would then mean "tree of terror, gallows".
 F. R. Schröder has proposed a fourth etymology according to which yggdrasill means "yew pillar", deriving yggia from *igwja (meaning "yew-tree"), and drasill from *dher- (meaning "support").

+Anatoly Liberman argues that the name Yggdrasill originally referred to Odin's literal horse (later known mainly as Sleipnir).
+He explains the missing 's' by suggesting that the original compound didn't mean 'Odin's horse' but 'Odin-horse'.
+The horse shared in the God's essence.
+This led to the kenning askr Yggdrasills, literally: 'the ash tree of Odin-horse', but by the conventions of Old Norse poetry: 'the warrior of Odin-horse', i.e. 'Odin'.
+Yggdrasill fell out of use as the name of Odin's horse, leaving the formula askr Yggdrasills obscure.
+It was reinterpreted to refer to the world tree, of which Liberman believes the Norse had some conception before the name 'Yggdrasill' was attached to it.
+Finally, askr Yggdrasills was simplified to askr Yggdrasill, i.e. from 'the ash tree of Yggdrasill' to 'the ash tree (called) Yggdrasill'.